kennyfrc/nnue-networks/README.md

 ## Play on your computer

 If you want a local version on your computer, fork my [cfish repository](https://github.com/kennyfrc/Cfish) and follow the instructions there.
 I've made 3 branches named `elo1200`, `elo1600`, and `elo2300`.
 I know the elos there and at lichess are inconsistent.
-Fill fix those on a later date.
+Will fix those on a later date.

 ## Just the nets